sstelfox/stelfox.net/content/notes/syslog_ng.md

 around what will end up in the final logs.
 Filtering of specific sources and be handled with channels within the log context if so desired.

-You'll need to open udp port 514 inbound from your insecure log client to allow the logs through.
+You'll need to open UDP port 514 inbound from your insecure log client to allow the logs through.

 ### Secure Flag Spoofing

-With the current config it is possible for an insecure client to set the secure flag before syslog-ng receives it.
+With the current configuration it is possible for an insecure client to set the secure flag before syslog-ng receives it.
 Ideally this source would remove the tag if it is set.
-A rewrite rule like the following can be used to remove the tag:
+A rewrite rule like the following can be used to remove the
+tag:

 ```
 rewrite secureRemoval {